matheusm7/cep_search/README.md

-# cep_search
+React CEP Finder
-React app for Brazilian ZIP code searches, utilizing Axios for requests.
-Intuitive interface and quick address details.
+Simple React app for searching Brazilian ZIP codes, powered by Axios for efficient HTTP requests.

+Features:
+User-friendly interface for ZIP code queries.
+Quick retrieval of detailed address information.
+How to Use:
+Enter the desired ZIP code.
+Obtain fast details about the corresponding address.